antoineB/antoineB.github.io/_src/posts/2015-06-02-basic-fastcgi-with-racket.md

     (loop-main)))
 ```

-I have no idea which approach is better, if i increase the number of concurrent
+I have no idea which approach is better, if I increase the number of concurrent
 connection in apache bench the round robin seems to do better, but this is maybe
-just due to the fact that round robin set an a fixed maximum number of threads.
+just due to the fact that round robin set a fixed maximum number of threads.

 [round robin code](/code/fastcgi-robin.rkt)